Add an Oracle Access Gate Application

 Attribute used for matching in the attributes step.

-The Attributes page provides a list of attributes that will be
+The Attributes page provides a list of attributes that are

 passed into the application as header fields.